wfpidn/automap_RBB/README.md

 ## Setting up environment

-The code for calculating SPI is written in Python 3.
+The code for the automap is written in Python 3.
 It is recommended to use either the **Miniconda3** (minimal Anaconda) or **Anaconda3** distribution.
 The below instructions will be Anaconda specific (although relevant to any Python virtual environment), and assume the use of a bash shell.

 ### Requirements